kallikak/Patchwork/README.md

 ## Basic use

 Connect the DIN5 MIDI out socket to a MIDI device and hit the Enable button to start playing.
 Moving the joystick along the x-axis plays a single note with pitch determined by the x position.
-Moving along the y-axis plays a chord made up of a central note with pitch determined by the y position, plus two additional notes - a 5th down and a sixth up.
+Moving along the y-axis plays a chord made up of a central note with pitch determined by the y position, plus two additional notes (by default a 5th up and a minor sixth down, but easy to change in the code if desired).

 ## Controls